bsstahl/BienOblige/docs/datadictionary/ActionItem.md

 * Fields
   * Standard AS2 *Object* fields
     * *attributedTo* (optional) - The **Executor** of the ActionItem
-    * *content* - A detailed description of the work to be performed.
+    * *content* - (optional) A detailed description of the work to be performed.
 This field is required as it is the detail of the task that will be performed.
     * *context* (optional) - The context in which the work needs to be performed.
 Generally this refers to the reason for the work (i.e. an Audit, Customer Sale, etc.)
     * *endTime* (optional) - The date and time by which the work needs to be completed
     * *generator* (optional) - The **Actor** (Person, Application or Service) that created the ActionItem